Asbestos-Related Illness? Act Quickly To Make a Legal Claim

 However, the same person, if diagnosed with terminal mesothelioma caused by the same historical asbestos exposure and who needs care and assistance may decide to make a claim.
 They may do some research and discover there are medical treatments that could be funded by making a compensation claim, that are not currently funded via the NHS.
 However, if they were diagnosed with the earlier condition more than three years before being diagnosed with mesothelioma, technically the claim might already be out of time by the time they relieve that diagnosis.

 Had the affected person sought advice within three years of the first diagnosis, a specialist solicitor could have advised him about the potential need to obtain a provisional settlement order from the court preserving his /hers right to bring further future claims if his condition worsened, or if he developed another asbestos-related illness at a later date.
-The position feels very unjust in these types of case.
+The position feels very unjust in these types of cases.
 However, The Court has considered many asbestos claims to be out of date, on the basis that the claimant did not make a claim in time for an earlier asbestos-related injury.
 This has left some mesothelioma sufferers unable to obtain compensation purely on this basis.

 Why are these limitations in place?

 These rules are in place to bring certainty to potential defendants that claims cannot be brought against them indefinitely.
 The Courts have to apply the limitation rules as they are set out in the Limitation Act 1980.
 The Court is able to make some exceptions, which are also set out in the same legislation but these exceptions are narrow and will not assist everyone.
-So, it is important to instruct a legal representative that specialises in asbestos-related claims and has experience of challenging limitation defences.

 If somebody comes to JCP with a claim that is potentially out of time, we will always explore every possibility for them and advise them on the specific facts of their case.